-The server processes these data for the following purposes:
+These data are processed for the following purposes:

-1. To enable the use of the website (link connection [forward setup])
+1. To enable the use of the website (connection setup)

 2. Administration of the network infrastructure

-3. Appropriate technical and organisational measures to ensure IT systems and data security commensurate with the available state of the art technology
+3. Appropriate technical and organisational measures to ensure IT systems and data security taking into account the state of the art technology

 4. To offer user-friendly service